stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 ```

 **Explanation** z<br/>
-The `<None>` property tell C# to not treat the specified files in `Include` as code, which is what it already did, except that now, we can set additional parameters.
-This includes setting `Pack` to `true` in order to include these files in the package as standard files and specifying the `PackagePath` to make sure they are placed in the correct spot in the package.
+The `<None>` item tells C# to not treat the specified files in `Include` as code, which is what it already did, except that now, we can set additional parameters.
+This includes setting `Pack` to `true` in order to include these files in the package as standard files and specifying the `PackagePath` to make sure they are placed in the correct directory in the package.

 > [!NOTE]
 > If your package includes more directories outside of `Assets`, `Resources` and `Effects`, make sure to create separate entries for them.